Flower bouquet: Material used

-Wedding Bouquets
+Wedding bouquets

 Traditionally, the bride holds the bouquet, and the maid of honor holds it during the ceremony.
 After the wedding, the bride tosses it over her shoulder, and it is believed that whoever catches the bouquet is the next in line to be married.
 This practice may be related to the myth of the Golden Apple of Discord.

-Bridal work often attracts higher pricing due to labor-intensive wiring and premium stems; industry guidance cites 3–5× product markups for fresh flowers, and small, fragile flowers like lily of the valley can push bouquet totals into the high hundreds of dollars.

-Wedding Bouquet Shapes
+Wedding bouquet shapes

 There are many different bridal bouquet styles from which to select.
 Brides typically choose the shape of their bouquets according to popular trends at the time of their wedding; however, some choose bouquets which evoke another period.
 While the language of flowers can contribute to a message about the couple, the shapes are a personal preference.

 The Posy bouquet is typically round and is thought of as modern due to the small size and relative simplicity of the arrangement.
 It is also popular for the ease of carrying and passing off during the ceremony.
 It can be composed of an expensive flower, such as a rose, or a sampling of country flowers.

 The Cascading bouquet is usually a large arrangement which tapers near the bottom.
 It was popularized as the arrangement of choice for the 1980s at the wedding of Lady Diana Spencer and the Prince of Wales at Westminster Abbey.
 It can, and is often, made up of many kind of flowers and is enhanced with Baby's Breath and different types of greenery, such as ivy.
 This bouquet became less popular as bridal trends shifted towards simplicity; however, it has found a resurgence in recent years.

 The Presentation bouquet grew in popularity at the turn of the twentieth century.
 It is most frequently composed of a long-stemmed bud, such as the Calla Lily, and is cradled in the bride's arms rather than carried by the stems.

 There is a new trend of Ramo Buchon for bridal bouquets.
 Ramo Buchon is a rose bouquet that is dome-shaped, tightly packed, decorated, and wrapped in fancy paper.
 This bouquet is the perfect blend of style and substance.

 The following gallery shows popular bride's bouquet shapes, including cascading, hand-tied, nosegay, pomander, flower spray and Biedermeier.